-Over the previous three years, we attended an average of 2,194 secondary fires a year of deliberate and unknown cause, equating to 6,581 in total.
-As with many of the other deliberate fires we attend, the main area of concern is Easington District, where a total of 2,123 of these incidents have occurred over the last three years.
+Over the previous three years, we attended an average of 2,441 secondary fires a year of deliberate and unknown cause, equating to 7,324 in total.
+As with many of the other deliberate fires we attend, the main area of concern is Easington District, where a total of 2,241 of these incidents have occurred over the last three years, although there was a slight decrease in this area during 2018/19.
 Other districts widely affected include Darlington and Derwentside.
-Loose refuse is the main item being set alight, with other items including scrubland, tree scrub, wheelie bins and small refuse/rubbish/recycling containers.
-The remaining districts also suffer from a high number of deliberate secondary fires, all of which saw an increase during 2017/18 compared to previous years.
+Loose refuse is the main item being set alight, with other items including scrubland, tree scrub, wheelie bins and small refuse/rubbish/ recycling containers.

-Of all of the incidents attended across the Service, the majority occurred between the hours of 16:00 and 22:00 and the months of April to August.
+Of all of the incidents attended across the Service, the majority occurred between the hours of 16:00 and 22:00 and the months of April and May.

-Risk 15 - Second Risk 15 - Secondary fires
+Risk 15 - Secondary fires

 Catastrophic

-Significant 1
+Significant

 Moderate

-Minor •
+Minor

 Limited

-L .OW Medium Low Medium Medium High High
+L .ow Medium Low Medium Medium High High

-Likelihood Hig High
+Likelihood ikelihood High High

-Consequence M oderate
+Consequence Mo oderate

 Overall assessment High